How to Cover Glass Cabinet Doors

 Gathered fabric stapled to the inside of your cabinet doors can radically change the look of older glass front cabinets.
 Choose a fabric color and pattern to coordinate with your kitchen decor.
 Cut the fabric slightly longer than the height of the glass door panel and twice as wide.
 Gather and staple the fabric to the cabinet above the top and bottom of the glass panels.
 This is a cozy traditional treatment for a cottage or country kitchen.

-Style the glass cabinets to show off your vintage ceramic collection, sparkling barware and formal china.
-Style your items by grouping similar colors, texture, shape and height to achieve balance and visual weight.
+Style the glass cabinets to show off your vintage ceramic collection, sparkling barware, and formal china.
+Style your items by grouping similar colors, textures, shapes, and heights to achieve balance and visual weight.

 © 2019 Linda Chechar

 Linda Chechar (author) from Arizona on June 08, 2019:

 Liz -- A few of my cabinets are cluttered.
 I certainly wouldn't want to show them off.
 If I had a couple of glass fronts it would be nice to create a decorative display.